valery-judah/leetcode-python/docs/interview-framework.md

 **Action Plan:**

 1. **Refine and Finalize the Algorithm and Checklist**:
-   - Develop a comprehensive algorithm and checklist for solving coding tasks both at home and during interviews.
+   - Develop a comprehensive algorithm and checklist for solving coding problems both at home and during interviews.

 2. **Practice Asking Clarifying Questions**:
-   - Focus on identifying and formulating clarifying questions during task-solving.
+   - Focus on identifying and formulating clarifying questions during problem-solving.
    - Make it a habit to think about relevant clarifying questions for each step of the process.

 3. **Create an Interview Process Checklist**:
-   - Draft a structured checklist for approaching tasks in interviews to ensure a clear and consistent problem-solving methodology.
+   - Draft a structured checklist for approaching problems in interviews to ensure a clear and consistent problem-solving methodology.

 4. **Simulate Clarifying Question Scenarios**:
    - Take a few sample interview questions and generate potential clarifying questions for each.
 This will help you prepare for real-world scenarios and improve your ability to think critically under pressure.